Making (and getting rid of) kids artwork

 artwork

-Some of our play dough is homemade, and the usual containers are opaque and hard to open.
-I divvied our play dough into these clear cosmetic jars and pared down the tool collection to what the kids actually use (and added some plastic butter knives).
+Play dough solution: I divvied our play dough into these clear cosmetic jars and pared down the tool collection to what the kids actually use:

 artwork